Korea Exchange Bank: History

 Korea Exchange Bank was established in 1967 as a government-owned bank specializing in foreign exchange transactions.
 In January 1975, it started a securities business, and in April 1978 launched Korea's first credit card service.
-It was the official sponsor bank for 1986 Asian Games & 1988 Summer Olympics.
+It was the official sponsor bank for 1986 Asian Games and 1988 Summer Olympics.

 KEB was partly privatized in 1989 through a so-called citizen share ownership plan, following which the government retained a 51-percent equity stake while the other 49 percent were distributed widely to the Korean citizenry, and was then one of Korea's leading commercial banks.
 In April 1994, its shares were Listed on the Korea Exchange.
 Following the 1997 Asian financial crisis, Commerzbank invested $249 million into KEB in 1998 and acquired a 30 percent equity stake, mainly by converting prior credit to KEB into equity.

 In June 2002, KEB introduced ATM services in foreign currency, a first for Korea.
 That same year during the 2002 FIFA World Cup in Korea and Japan, KEB was the first Korean bank to export South Korean won to another nation, by exporting bundles of 10,000 won notes to Japan.

 Korea Exchange Bank was acquired in 2003 by Lone Star Funds, a private U.S. equity fund, as part of the general reorganization of the South Korean financial sector following the 1997 Asian financial crisis.
 In 2006, Lone Star tried to sell the company to the highest bidder, Kookmin Bank, but the plan was scrapped when it faced investigations by South Korean prosecutors and regulators.

 In September 2007, HSBC agreed to purchase a controlling stake for $6 billion, but the sale was not approved by the South Korean government.
 In September 2008, Kookmin Bank and Hana Bank were considered for a takeover of KEB after HSBC failed to acquire the bank in 2007.

 In February 2012, Hana Financial Group completed its purchase of Korea Exchange Bank from Lone Star Funds and Export–Import Bank of Korea.